audiopixel/pixelmixer/README.md

 * Animate pixel shaders seamlessly across textures and point cloud particles
 * Mix multiple pixel shaders together using various blend modes
 * Map shaders to any number of areas using 3D transformations
-* Blend multiple shaders into combined shaders
-* Capture color values for all 3D nodes at high framerates
-* Easily manipulate animations with incoming audio or data feeds
 * Import any GLSL fragment shader
-* Multiple position / index maps can be used to generate content (spoof gl_FragCoords per shader)
 * Enhance your shaders with helper methods / values not normally in GLSL
+* Easily manipulate animations with incoming audio or data feeds
+* Multiple position / index maps can be used to generate mapped content
+* Capture color values for all 3D nodes at high framerates
+* Define networking data per port, broadcast UDP and more
-* Preview channels in previz mode while still communicating main mix to hardware (coming soon)
+* Preview channels in previz mode while still communicating main mix to hardware (WIP)
-* HTML5 video input (coming soon)
+* HTML5 video input (WIP)

 ---